ESL Questions About Superstitions

 Superstitions are a common part of many cultures around the world.
 They are beliefs or practices that people follow, even though they may not have any logical or scientific basis.
 Superstitions have been passed down from generation to generation and often relate to good luck or bad luck.
 Let’s explore some popular superstitions and their meanings.

-See also ESL Questions About Antarctica
+See also ESL Questions About Gender Equality

 1. Superstitions: Beliefs or practices that are based on luck or fate rather than scientific evidence.